Greece / Ελληνική Δημοκρατία – Let’s explore here

 Crete – κρήτη

-Finding accommodation in the smaller town and villages in Crete is simply a matter of asking around in the restaurants and café’s – you’ll soon be pointed in the right direction.
-People are incredibly friendly and helpful from my experience.
-I used to live about 2 minutes walk from the beach and the bustling restaurants.
+I used to live about two minutes walk from the beach and the bustling restaurants.
 Outside my window was a small greek taverna that played traditional music late into the evening.
 It was opposite a small bakery, where at half past four each morning, the smell of freshly baked bread would wake you up.
 At half past two one morning after a beach party I was introduced to Greek chips with parmesan melted on top – highly recommended!

 The Samaria Gorge, Crete

-The starting point is at Xyloskalo at an altitude of 4000ft (1250m), ending up the the coastal village of Agia Roumeli.
+The starting point is at Xyloskalo at an altitude of 4,000 ft (1,250 m), ending up the the coastal village of Agia Roumeli.
 The most famous part of the hike is the place called the “gates” or “Iron gates”. where the two sides of the gorge are 13ft (4m) apart with a height of 1650ft (500m).

 The gorge’s length is approximately 8 miles (13km) plus 2 miles (3 km) to the beach where you end up in Agia Roumeli.
 It takes around 5 – 5 ½ hours at a slow pace.